 - Roads

-- Other sources that the vendor finds as either necessary or beneficial for supporting the determination of the location of structures throughout the U.S. where fixed broadband service can be installed.
+- Other sources necessary or beneficial for supporting the determination of the location of structures throughout the U.S. where fixed broadband service can be installed.

 To learn more about the development methods for the National Broadband Serviceable Location Fabric, visit the Methods Manual linked below.